possers/flickr-downloader/README.md

 Downloading all the pictures will take some time.
 It depends on how many pictures you have, the speed of your connection, the size of the pictures, etc.

-Once the process is finished, you will find the pictures in the same folder.
+Once the process is finished, you will find the pictures and a file called `downloaded-pictures.json` in the same folder.
+The JSON file contains metadata about the pictures, which you can use to insert them into your own self-hosted service, e.g. the picture title, etc.

 Not very elegant, but it works.
-Remember to move them to a safe place!
+Remember to move the downloaded data to a safe place!

 ## config.json